yuhuan-wu/RDPNet/README.md

 1. Release the weights for **real-world applications**
 2. Add [Jittor](https://github.com/Jittor/jittor) implementation
 3. Train with the enhanced base detector (FCOS TPAMI version) for better performance.
-Currently the base detector is the FCOS CVPR version with lower performance.
+Currently the base detector is the FCOS conference version with a bit lower performance.

 ### Other Tips